martinsuas/PathFinding/README.md

 To run:
 java PathMain [a_star|bfs|backtracking] $filename

+NOTE: A* is only currently working with supplied dataset.

+##Format

 The file representing the graph should be placed in the 'src' folder.
 Each line in the file should use the following pattern:
 V1,V2,E